apigee/streetcarts-tutorial/streetcarts/README.md

 ![StreetCarts diagram](https://github.com/apigee/docs-sandbox/blob/master/apps/streetcarts/streetcarts-diagram.png).

-## Install the app

-For steps describing how to get StreetCarts installed and usable (with data), see [Deploying and Running StreetCarts](https://github.com/apigee/docs-sandbox/wiki/Deploying-and-Running-StreetCarts).

-## Learn more about what's in it
+## Learn more about what's in StreetCarts

 StreetCarts integrates a set of Edge API proxies with an API BaaS data store.
 You might be interested in: